microsoft/TypeScript-Website/packages/playground-handbook/Compiler Settings.md

 <details>
 <summary>The defaults for the compiler in a Playground</summary>

-_In rough_, the Playground by default has settings which can be summed up as this:
+_In rough_, the Playground has settings which can be summed up as this:

 ```json
 {